-Results from the July 2017 annual national GP patient survey showed that patients' satisfaction with how they could access care and treatment was lower than local and national averages.
-However, this was not supported by observations on the day of inspection and completed CQC comment cards.
-Three hunded and three surveys were sent out and 122 were returned.
+Results from the July 2017 annual national GP patient survey showed that patients' satisfaction with how they could access care and treatment was above local and national averages.
+This was supported by observations on the day of inspection and completed comment cards.
+Two hundred and ninety seven surveys were sent out and 113 were returned.
 This represented about 1.5% of the practice population.

-- 51% of patients who responded were satisfied with the practice's opening hours compared with the clinical commissioning group (CCG) average of 73% and the national average of 76%. - 53% of patients who responded said they could get through easily to the practice by phone; CCG - 62%; national average - 71%. - 76% of patients who responded said that the last time they wanted to speak to a GP or nurse they were able to get an appointment; CCG 84%; national average 84%.

-- 69% of patients who responded said their last appointment was convenient; CCG - 80%; national average - 81%. - 64% of patients who responded described their experience of making an appointment as good; CCG 69%; national average 73%. - 40% of patients who responded said they don't normally have to wait too long to be seen; CCG 54%; national average 58%.
+- 80% of patients who responded were satisfied with the practice's opening hours compared with the clinical commissioning group (CCG) average of 70% and the national average of 76%. - 80% of patients who responded said they could get through easily to the practice by phone; CCG - 51%; national average - 71%. - 93% of patients who responded said that the last time they wanted to speak to a GP or nurse they were able to get an appointment; CCG 76%; national average 84%. - 88% of patients who responded said their last appointment was convenient; CCG 68%; national average 81%. - 83% of patients who responded described their experience of making an appointment as good; CCG 58%; national average 73%.